 - Alabama Hills: This is the place of old Western movie sets and incredible stargazing, where Mobius Arch, Boot Arch, and Movie Road are must-sees.

 - Death Valley: The Badwater Basin, Golden Canyon, and sunrise at Zabriskie Point make Death Valley, 110 miles to the east, a stunning stop.
+You can take a full day tour to see all of the hot spots.

 - Mojave National Preserve and Mojave Trails National Monument: 150 miles southeast of Death Valley is the third largest unit of the National Park System in the contiguous U.S.; highlights include Kelso Dunes, Amboy Crater including ghost town with iconic Roy’s Motel Cafe, and the lava tubes.